A Comparison of Tile Backer Boards

-Earlier this month, I got started with another shower tile renovation for one of my Denver tile contracting clients.
+Earlier this month, I started with a shower tile renovation for one of my Denver tile contracting clients.
 In this particular case the shower tile was still intact, which is a rarity considering the tile was set on green board.
-I think one of the reasons it had still survived was it was relatively new as this house was only built in 1996.
-Back in the older days, green board was widely used as a tile substrate.
+I think the main reason it had survived was that it was relatively new, as this house was only built in 1996.
+Back in the old days, green board was widely used as a tile substrate.
 People would be making a big mistake to use it now.
 (It was banned from use for “wet areas” with the 2006 IRC building code.)
-What was more surprising was that cement based backer boards were available when this home was built and this green board use reflects a cost-cutting measure that is usually a mistake.
+What was more surprising was that cement-based backer boards were available when this home was built and this green board use reflects a cost-cutting measure that is usually a mistake.

 The right backer board for wet or dry areas

-Tile can be set just about any where, floors and walls are the most common.
+Tile can be set just about anywhere, most commonly on floors and walls.
 As a tile contractor, I have even installed some on ceilings.
-The main consideration for backer choice lies in the location of the tile.
+The main consideration for backer choice is the location of the tile.
 Backsplashes and some tile wainscot can be set on regular drywall (or fiberglass versions of drywall).
-Water and gypsum based backers = mush in my book.
+Water and gypsum-based backers = mush in my book.
 It seems that building officials now agree.
-An added bonus to cement board use is its resistance to mold growth…that old green board was still paper based and mold loves to eat paper.
+An added bonus to cement board use is its resistance to mold growth.
+That old green board was still paper-based and mold loves to eat paper.

 Types of cement backer board

 Permabase is National Gypsum’s product and it is very much like WonderBoard from Custom Building Products.
 Both of these boards are a cement and aggregate core with a fiberglass mesh “skin.”
 Durock from USG is a slightly lighter weight version of comparable construction methods.

 HardieBacker – My favorite backer board